 A 502 bad gateway error is triggered when your WordPress hosting server gets an invalid response for the requested page.

-Bad gateway error is one of the common WordPress errors that you may encounter on your site.
-It can be caused by a number of reasons and depending on your server the error message may also differ in looks slightly.
+The bad gateway error is one of the common WordPress errors that you may encounter on your WordPress website.
+It can be caused by a number of reasons, and depending on your server, the error message may look slightly different.

-Normally, you wouldn’t see this status code.
-However, in case of an error the status code is displayed with an error message.
-Examples of such errors include 404 not found, 503 service unavailable, 403 forbidden error, and more.
+Normally, you won’t see this status code.
+However, if there is an error, then the status code is displayed with an error message.

 That being said, let’s take a look at how to easily fix the 502 bad gateway error in WordPress.